 Federal Income Taxes - The CCC is a nonprofit entity that is exempt from federal income taxes under Section 501(c)(3) of the Internal Revenue Code, except with respect to any unrelated business income.
-The CCC did not incur any significant tax liabilities due to unrelated business income during the years ended September 30, 2020 and 2019.
+The CCC did not incur any significant tax liabilities due to unrelated business income during the years ended September 30, 2021 and 2020.
 The CCC files a Form 990 tax return in the U.S. federal jurisdiction and is subject to routine examinations of its returns; however, there are no examinations currently in progress.

-Recently Issued Accounting Pronouncements - In May 2014, the FASB issued Accounting Standards Updates ("ASU") No. 2014-09, Revenue from Contracts with Customers, which supersedes the revenue recognition requirements in ASC 605, Revenue Recognition, and most industry-specific guidance included in the ASC.
+Change in Accounting Principle for Recently Adopted Accounting Pronouncement - In May 2014, the FASB issued Accounting Standards Updates ("ASU") No. 2014-09, Revenue from Contracts with Customers (Topic 606), which supersedes the revenue recognition requirements in ASC 605, Revenue Recognition, and most industry-specific guidance included in the ASC.
 The standard requires entities to recognize revenue in a way that depicts the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled to in exchange for those goods or services.
 It also provides guidance on accounting for costs incurred to obtain or fulfill contracts with customers and establishes disclosure requirements which are more extensive than those required under prior U.S. GAAP.
-The standard is effective retrospectively for fiscal years beginning after December 15, 2019 and early adoption is permitted.
-The CCC is currently evaluating the impact the standard will have on its financial statements.
+The CCC adopted Topic 606 on October 1, 2020 and elected the modified retrospective transition method of adoption using the completed contract practical expedient.
+The CCC performed an assessment of its contracts with customers and did not identify any changes to the timing or amount of its revenue recognition under Topic 606 compared to prior U.S. GAAP.
+There was no impact to net assets as of October 1, 2020 or to the statement of financial position or the statements of activities, functional expenses, or cash flows as of and for the year ended September 30, 2021 as a result of applying the new guidance.

-In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842), which requires the recognition of lease assets and lease liabilities by lessees for all leases, including leases previously classified as operating leases, and modifies the classification criteria and accounting for sales-type and direct financing leases by lessors.
+Recently Issued Accounting Pronouncement - In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842), which requires the recognition of lease assets and lease liabilities by lessees for all leases, including leases previously classified as operating leases, and modifies the classification criteria and accounting for sales-type and direct financing leases by lessors.
 Leases continue to be classified as finance or operating leases by lessees and both classifications require the recognition of a right-of-use asset and a lease liability, initially measured at the present value of the lease payments in the balance sheet.
 Interest on the lease liability and amortization of the right-of-use asset are recognized separately in the statement of operations for finance leases and as a single lease cost recognized on the straight-line basis over the lease term for operating leases.
 The standard is effective using a modified retrospective approach for fiscal years beginning after December 15, 2021 and early adoption is permitted.
 The CCC is currently evaluating the impact the standard will have on its financial statements.